 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-After my Malaysian escapade in the summer of 2006 to the north-eastern tip of Borneo (Sipadan Island), I feel like going back to soak my flippers in the Sulawesi Sea.
-A little further east this time: on the Indonesian island of Sulawesi.
+After my Malaysian escapade in the summer of 2006 to the northeastern tip of Borneo (Sipadan Island), I feel like dipping my flippers in the Celebes Sea again.
+A little further east, this time: on the Indonesian island of Sulawesi.
 Aiming precisely at North Sulawesi.

-The area is renowned for its exceptional dive sites.
-To the west, the island of Bunaken and its archipelago, which form a protected marine park; to the east, the Strait of Lembeh; North, Bangka island, and much more offshore, Gangga island.
+The area is known for its exceptional diving sites.
+To the west, the island of Bunaken and its archipelago, which form a protected maritime park; to the east, the Strait of Lembeh; North, Bangka island, and much more offshore, Gangga island.

-I browse websites looking for information and North Sulawesi is obviously worth the detour.
-But the south of the island too!
-There are fantastic excursions to be made in the countryside and rice fields around Rantepao, country of the people.
-Toraja…
+I browse the websites in search of information and North Sulawesi is obviously worth a visit.
+But so is the south of the island!
+There are fantastic excursions to make in the countryside and the rice fields around Rantepao, country of the people Toraja…

-For the moment, let's get back to dreaming, while waiting for the July holidays.
-Dreams before departure are also part of the trip!
+For the moment, let's dream, while waiting for the July vacations.
+The dreams before the departure are also part of the trip!